 - The worth of $ 10 billion property wasted and $ 3 trillion in damage caused by the US economy.

 - Death of 400 police officers and fire fighters.

 - Emergency services also died as they tried to save others.

 How did United States of America change after 9/11?

-Following 911, the U.S. government took many steps to endeavor to make the country more secure.
+Following 911, the government of US took strict new measures to forcefield such kind of attacks in the future and to make the country once again more secure from the fear of terrorists.
 It was tightened the security at airports and in public buildings.
 A new cabinet-level department—the Department of Homeland Security—was made.
 It works to protect the United States of America from terrorism.